tripleee/SmokeDetector-wiki/Feedback-Guidance.md

 ## Self-vandalism
 Self-vandalism is where a user vandalises their own post by replacing all its useful content with something like "xxxxxxxxxxxxxxxxxxxxxxxx", or "deleted deleted deleted".
 For self-vandalism, use [`tp-`](Commands#privileged-commands-as-reply) (or one of its aliases, such as `v`, `vand` or `vandalism`).
 At a system level, we'd want to catch and block people doing this, but it's not worth blacklisting the user because it's usually a one-time incident.
 Most users, when warned, don't do it again.

+## Posts containing only garbage
+For posts containing no understandable content (e.g. "dfajiojaifojadiofjadhiga"), these should be given `tp` or `tpu` feedback, because we would want a system-level block of this content.

+However, if you choose to raise a flag, you want to be a bit more nuanced in which flag you use.
+[Shog9's answer on MSE](https://meta.stackexchange.com/a/234035) indicates that, in the vast majority of cases, almost any flag works, but that he's partial to "rude or abusive", as those flags get the post deleted faster.
+For users with more than a very small amount of reputation, you [should stay away from red-flags (spam or R/A)](https://chat.stackoverflow.com/transcript/41570?m=26705146) ([MSE](https://meta.stackexchange.com/a/58035)).
+Give those users the benefit of doubt and raise an NAA flag.
+In addition, be aware that which flags are acceptable for this type of content are different on *some* individual sites.
+On some sites, flags other than "rude or abusive" and NAA may be declined (e.g. some sites will decline spam flags on this type of content: [physics](https://physics.meta.stackexchange.com/q/10875)).

 ## Foreign-language posts on English sites (or vice versa)
 Treat these as you would an English post.
 If it's spam, offensive, etc., then mark it as `k`; otherwise use `f` or `n`.
 Particularly, answers in the wrong language for the target site are NAA, so `n`.
 Being in the wrong language for the site *alone* doesn't make a post `k`-able.